PeixotoLab/RNAseq_sleep/README.md

 #### Differential expression analysis

 Differential expression analysis of inferential replicate counts was carried out with a nonparametric model, using the Swish method from the Fishpond (v.2.4.1) package.
 Differential gene expression, differential transcript expression and differential transcript usage analysis is summarized below.
-Code to reproduce this is located in the `02_analysis_bulk` folder:
+Code to reproduce this is located in the `02_analysis_bulk` folder, and is separated by the respective analysis:

 **Differential gene expression:** Following data import, transcript quantifications were summarized to the gene level using the `summarizeToGene` function from the tximeta (v.1.16.1) package.
 Inferential replicates were scaled to the mean sequencing depth using the `scaleInfReps` function and filtered using the `labelKeep` function so that only genes with a minimum of 10 counts across 3 replicates remained.
 To obtain the estimated factors of unwanted variation, the counts matrix was extracted from the `SummarizedExperiment` object.
 As the counts matrix was not previously normalized to account for variations in sequencing depth, the EDAseq (v.2.32.0) package was loaded, and the `betweenLaneNormalization` function was used to normalize the counts via the upper-quartile (UQ) method.
 Following UQ normalization, the RUVseq (v.
 1.32.0) package was loaded and the `RUVs` function was used to obtain `s$W` (the estimation of batch factors).
 Note, that for gene level analysis, a set of negative controls obtained from Gerstner et al. (2016) were used as the `cIdx` during `RUVs` and `k=4` was used.
 To account for continuous variation across the inferential replicates, the limma (v.3.54.2) package was loaded, and `removeBatchEffect` was used. `Swish` was then performed and 8,505 differentially expressed genes were detected.
 In addition to the negative controls obtained from Gerstner et al. (2016), a set of 675 positive control genes known to be affected by sleep deprivation were obtained and 83.15% were recovered of the 671 genes present in our expressed matrix.